Skills, Plugins & Marketplaces Explained

 Real-World Example: SpecWeave

-SpecWeave is delivered as a set of Claude Code plugins through its own marketplace.
+SpecWeave is delivered as Claude Code plugins through two marketplaces.
 Here's what that looks like at scale.

 | Plugin | Skills | Domain |